UN-GCPDS/qt-material/README.md

 ### QMenu

 `QMenu` has multiple rendering for each Qt backend, and for each operating system.
 Even can be related with the style, like [fusion](https://doc.qt.io/qt-5/qtquickcontrols2-fusion.html).
 Then, the `extra` argument also supports`QMenu` parameters to configure this widgest for specific combinations.
+This options are not affected by **density scale**.

 ```python